Brand Voice Clarity: Redemption Through Visibility

 In tech and software, intimidation shows up as feature-dumping.
 The team hesitates to commit to one clear promise, so the homepage reads like a backlog.
 Every capability gets a sentence, and the value gets buried.
 Brand voice clarity means choosing the outcome you own and writing everything else as support.

-In medical and healthcare, intimidation shows up as sterile language.
-Everyone is afraid of being wrong, so they hide behind vague phrasing that sounds compliant while leaving patients unsure.
-Brand voice clarity requires plain language about the experience, who you serve, and how you reduce uncertainty while staying clear of risky claims.
+Healthcare brands face a different version of the same problem — sterile language that sounds compliant while leaving patients unsure.
+Everyone fears being wrong, so they hide behind vague phrasing.
+Brand voice clarity here requires plain language about the experience, who you serve, and how you reduce uncertainty while staying clear of risky claims.

-In manufacturing, intimidation shows up as “we do what everyone does.”
+In manufacturing, intimidation shows up as we do what everyone does.
 Leaders assume buyers only care about price and lead time, so they never articulate process discipline, quality systems, or reliability in language a procurement team can repeat.
 Brand voice clarity turns operational truth into a message that travels.

-That’s the tension Redemption puts in your hands: stop negotiating with intimidation.
+That is the tension Redemption puts in your hands: stop negotiating with intimidation.

 A practical model: The Volume Triangle